 - People usually accept and often seek responsibility.

-- The capacity to use a high degree of imagination, ingenuity and creativity in solving organisational problems is widely, not narrowly, distributed in the population.
+- The capacity to use a high degree of imagination, ingenuity and creativity in solving organisational problems is widely (not narrowly) distributed among the population.

 - In industry, the intellectual potential of the average person is only partly utilised.

-Theory Z was developed by William Ouchi, in his book 1981 'Theory Z: How American management can Meet the Japanese Challenge '.
+Theory Z was developed by William Ouchi, in his book 1981 'Theory Z: How American Business can meet the Japanese Challenge '.
 William Ouchi is a professor of management at UCLA, Los Angeles, and a board member of several large US organisations.

-Theory Z also places more reliance on the attitude and responsibilities of the workers, whereas Mcgregor's XY theory is mainly focused on management and motivation from the manager's and organisation's perspective.
+- Theory Z also places more reliance on the attitude and responsibilities of the workers, whereas Mcgregor's XY Theory is mainly focused on management and motivation from the manager's and the organisation's perspective.

-See also the article about building self-confidence, and assertiveness techniques.
+See also the article about Assertive Techniques and Self Confidence.